iamfotx/middleware-adapter/README.md

 ### 🐛 Bugs

-Please file an issue for bugs, missing documentation, or unexpected behaviour.
+Please file an issue for bugs, missing documentation, or unexpected behavior.

 [**See Bugs**][bugs]